CHAPTER SIXTEEN

 “Have you checked on him since he went into his room?”

-“I tried to, but his door is locked and he won’t open it.
+“I tried to, but his fucking door is locked and he won’t open it.
 I think he’s out cold.”

 Allison’s hand moved to my cock again.
 My dick happy girlfriend wanted morning sex.